jbage/interactive-guidelines-for-thematic-map-choice/README.md

 The app was implemented using Node.js, Vitejs, Bootstrap and Three.js.

 ### Run App:
 Run `npm install` and `install vite`, before using the app.
 With `npm start` the app can be launched and is reached via localhost:3000.
+For further editing and testing use `npm run dev`.

 ### Screenshot:
 ![Screenshot](https://user-images.githubusercontent.com/23523075/177552415-b339816f-43c6-461d-8112-80c005e354a8.PNG)